amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 FrTime has unusually good handling of the first point, Observable of the second, and Coherence of the third.
 We need a system with stable and excellent behaviour in all three headings.

+Note that these directions are somewhat orthogonal to glitches – the difficulty and value of being glitch-free increases with our increasing competence in these directions.

 #### Unavailable values

 I sketched to Patrick my proposed solution to the 2nd and 3rd points, unifying handling of errors and asynchrony under a common mechanism responding to "design incompletion for any reason".
-I named a special reactive payload as an "unavailable value" indicating that the design was incomplete either as a result of depending on pending I/O or else on a design/syntax error in the system.
-This described on its own page at [unavailable value](/term/unavailable-value).
+I named a special reactive payload as an "unavailable value" indicating that the design was incomplete either as a result of depending on pending I/O or else of a design/syntax error in the system.
+This is described on its own page at [unavailable value](/term/unavailable-value).

 #### Helpful pointers